 Video feedback can help you see and understand genuine human interactions so you can get to the bottom of what your customers really think.
 And because they can share their thoughts in their own words and in their own environment, they’ll be empowered to share rich, insightful stories so you can make informed, customer-centric decisions.

 3. Tell the story behind your results

 Videos can be collected during or even after your research to boost the impact of your results.
-By supplementing your quant study with scalable video feedback you can add real weight to your research, find the golden thread and make everyone in your organisation sit up and take notice by sharing impactful stories that drive change.
+By supplementing your quant study with scalable video feedback you can add real weight to your research, find the golden thread and make everyone in your organization sit up and take notice by sharing impactful stories that drive change.

 4. Find the insights you’re looking for

 Once uploaded, videos can be searched by keyword or filtered by additional data such as age, gender or other customer tags so you can easily find the insights you need to tell customer stories.
 Additionally, because all videos are theme and sentiment coded you can easily discover what your customers are thinking and why – so in just a couple of clicks you can bring a topic to life and tell the story behind your scores.